Discover Omnia

 ✔ AI-powered suggestions recommend content or tools based on user behavior and profile data.

-Personalization builds trust and creates a more useful, engaging intranet experience.
+Personalization builds trust and increases intranet adoption—making it a core pillar of modern intranet design strategies.
 Let’s look at two solution examples:

 Even the most engaging content won’t make an impact if employees can’t find it.
-Improving findability is one of the most direct ways to increase intranet value and reduce user frustration.
+Improving findability is one of the most impactful intranet design strategies because even great content delivers no value if employees can’t locate it quickly.

 Here are a few effective design strategies: